The Office of the Comptroller

 Accounting Compliance Division:

-The Accounting Compliance Division ensures that the accounting information prepared by all City agencies is accurate, which includes the monitoring of revenue, accrued expenditures, and the City’s agency bank accounts, as well as issuing the Comptroller’s Internal Control and Accountability Directives and Comptroller’s Memoranda.
+The Accounting Compliance Division ensures that the accounting information prepared by all City agencies is accurate, which includes the monitoring of revenue and accrued expenditures.

 Bank Reconciliation Division: